Moto513/vpn-acl-lab/README.md

-# VPN ACL Behavior Lab
+# VPN ACL Limitation and Network Segmentation

 ## Overview
 This repository documents a practical lab validation of VPN client access control using ACLs on a small business router.